ben-apple-test/weather-thing/README.md

 A Ruby on Rails application that provides weather forecasts based on US addresses and zip codes.

+## Try it out
+This is hosted on digital ocean and running here [https://bensweatherthing.xyz/](https://bensweatherthing.xyz/).
+Kamal was used to deploy this application.

 ## Infrastructure
 + Database => SQLite
 + Caching => SolidCache